-My eyes scan the table and narrow in on the pecan pie, the chocolate truffles and mugs full of hot chocolate with whipped cream.
-I find the carrots and celery and load them onto my plate with a heaping spoonful of hummus and walk away feeling fully happy and satisfied.
+My eyes scan the table and narrow in on the pecan pie, the chocolate truffles, and mugs full of hot chocolate with whipped cream.
+But I find the carrots and celery and load them onto my plate with a heaping spoonful of hummus and walk away feeling fully happy and satisfied.
 Ha ha ha.
 Yeah right!
-Ok, maybe I put carrots and celery on my plate, but I also carefully put the spoonful of hummus on the plate so as not to touch my cheesy bread rolls and slice of pecan pie.
+Ok, maybe I put carrots and celery on my plate, but I also carefully put the spoonful of hummus on the plate so as not to touch my cheesy bread rolls and pecan pie.
 I may even go back for seconds.
-Later, however, I will be full of food-regret and wish I had only had the carrots, celery and hummus.
+Later, however, I will be full of food-regret and wish I had only had the carrots, celery, and hummus.
 I’m supposed to eat like a rabbit for optimal health, right?

-That said, eating too much meat.
-Replacing animal sources of protein with vegetable sources of protein have been noted to reduce ovulatory infertility (source).
-In fact, Belgium’s new food pyramid puts meat with sugar and pizza (source).
+That said, eating too much meat, such as on a Keto diet, can also be harmful.
+Replacing animal sources of protein with vegetable sources of protein have been noted to reduce ovulatory infertility (4).
+In fact, Belgium’s new food pyramid categorizes processed meat with sugar and pizza (5).
 Getting enough protein is important, so take precautions to add other sources protein-rich food sources if you do decide to reduce your animal protein intake.
 Here is a great resource to learn more about what to eat.

 It's reasonable to moderate your meat intake and observe a few meat-free days per week.
 Although red meat may have nutritional value in the protein and iron content, alternative foods such as fish, poultry, beans, or legumes can provide similar benefits.

 In contrast, the women who ate a higher proportion of the more slowly digested carbs that are richer in fiber had improved fertility.
-These foods include vegetables, dark breads, brown rice, and beans (source).
+These foods include vegetables, dark breads, brown rice, and beans (9).

 According to the American Heart Association (AHA), the maximum amount of added sugars you should eat in a day are: Men: 150 calories per day (37.5 grams or 9 teaspoons).
 Women: 100 calories per day (25 grams or 6 teaspoons).

-The majority of us exceed 25 grams of added sugar per day (source).
+The majority of us exceed 25 grams of added sugar per day (10).
 One cup of hot chocolate, for example, may contain 25 grams or more of sugar alone.
 So, can you eat that piece of pie?
 Occasionally, like once a week, should be fine.
 Especially, if you are able to stick to the recommended daily amount of added sugar.
 Watch out for added sugars to foods that you wouldn't suspect having sugar such as breads, sauces, and salad dressings.

 Also, exercise is as effective as some diabetic medications to help your body use glucose more effectively.
 So if you decide that Friday is dessert day or you are going to a holiday party, plan on exercising beforehand.
 Even exercising in the morning will help your body later that evening.
-If you don’t have time to exercise beforehand, a walk afterwards can help too (source).
+If you don’t have time to exercise beforehand, a walk afterwards can help too (11).
 Exercise!

 Join our Newsletter for charting tips, updates and offers.